SelfCareMap

 🌿 Intermediate (3–6+ months): 3–5 times per week

-Focus: Explore longer holds, flow sequences (like Sun Salutations A & B), and beginner inversions or balances.
+Focus: Explore longer holds to target deep connective tissues, flow sequences like Sun Salutations A and B to build heat, and beginner inversions or balance poses like Tree Pose or Crow.

 🧘♀️ Advanced/Maintenance: 4–6 times per week (with rest!)

 Why?
-To maintain progress, prevent plateaus, and cultivate yoga as a lifestyle—not just a workout.
+At this stage, the goal is to maintain progress, prevent plateaus, and cultivate yoga as a lifestyle rather than just a workout.
+Yoga becomes a tool for daily maintenance of the mind and body.

-Tip: Listen to your body.
-One day might be a 60-minute power flow; another, 10 minutes of seated breathing and neck rolls.
-Both count.
+Tip: Listen to your body with intensity.
+One day might be a 60 minute power flow, while another might be 10 minutes of seated breathing and neck rolls.
+Both count toward your results because both serve the need of the moment.

 🚫 What Not to Do

-Recovery is where transformation happens.
-Your muscles rebuild, your nervous system resets, and your mind integrates the practice.
+• Don’t skip rest.
+Recovery is where the actual transformation happens.
+This is when your muscles rebuild, your nervous system resets from a state of fight or flight to rest and digest, and your mind integrates the lessons of the practice.

 💡 Pro Tips to Make Your Practice Stick

-- Anchor it to a habit: Practice after brushing your teeth, before your morning coffee, or right after work.
+1. Anchor it to a habit: Use habit stacking.
+Practice right after brushing your teeth, before your morning coffee, or immediately after you close your laptop for the work day.

 🌟 The Real Secret?
 Consistency Over Perfection

-You don’t need to be flexible.
-You don’t need to stand on your head.
-You don’t even need to “clear your mind.”
+You do not need to be flexible to start.
+You do not need to stand on your head.
+You do not even need to perfectly clear your mind of all thoughts.

-You just need to show up—again and again—with kindness.
+You just need to show up, again and again, with kindness toward yourself.

-And those shifts?
-They start happening sooner than you think—often within 2–4 weeks of practicing just 2–3 times a week.
+And those shifts start happening sooner than you think, often within two to four weeks of practicing just two to three times a week.

 🧘♂️ Final Thought: Yoga Is Your Recharge Ritual

-Think of yoga not as another item on your to-do list, but as your daily recharge port—like plugging in your phone before it dies.
+Think of yoga not as another item on your endless to do list, but as your daily recharge port, much like plugging in your phone before the battery dies.

 Ready to begin?

-That’s how lasting change begins. — Namaste, and happy recharging. 🌿
+That is how lasting change begins.
+Namaste, and happy recharging. 🌿

 P.S.
-If you’d like a free 7-day beginner yoga recharge plan (with videos + journal prompts), drop your email below—we’ll send it straight to your inbox.
+If you would like a free 7 day beginner yoga recharge plan with videos and journal prompts, drop your email below, and we will send it straight to your inbox.